Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 3.3 Secure Side Doors

-Side doors are often weaker than the main garage door.
+As we mentioned above, side doors are often weaker than the main garage door.
+However, they are easy to strengthen.

 - Replacing latch locks with deadlocks or mortice locks